sakuli/sakuli.github.io/content/docs/200_enterprise/omd.md

 {{</highlight>}}

 {{%alert%}}
-For security reasons, the Makefile will only configure mod_gearman if it is not enabled yet.
-If it is already enabled inspect the Makefile, read the steps carefully and execute the steps by hand.
+For security reasons, the Makefile will only configure mod-gearman if it is not enabled yet.
+If it is already enabled inspect the Makefile, read the instruction carefully and execute the steps by hand.
 {{%/alert%}}
 {{% alert %}}
 For **PRODUCTION** usage please use individual encryption keys!